cashmy/flask_blog/README.md

 As someone with extensive experience in Django, this project served as a practical exercise to explore the nuances of Flask and integrate modern Python development tools.

+Note: This project is not intended for production use; it is a learning exercise and should be treated as such.
+However it is at a stage where it can be deployed for educational purposes or as a starting point for further development.

 ## Key Updates and Modernizations 🛠️

 The original project underwent several key modifications: